jwortmann/ini-syntax/README.md

 ## Installation

-1. Run `Package Control: Add Repository` from the command palette and paste `https://raw.githubusercontent.com/jwortmann/ini-syntax/master/packages.json`
+The color scheme can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
-2. Run `Package Control: Install Package` and search for `INI Syntax`
+From the command palette choose `Package Control: Install Package` and search for `INI`.

 ## Features